a-powelson/RSA-Integer-Encryptor/README.md

 # RSA-Integer-Encryptor
-Performs RSA encryption on an integer.
+Performs RSA encryption on an integer using any two given primes.